John Axford, Relief Pitcher

 Date of Birth: 4/1/1983

 College: University of Notre Dame

-John Axford, relief pitcher for the Oakland Athletics, was first drafted in 2001 by the Seattle Mariners but he chose instead to go to the University of Notre Dame on an athletic scholarship.
+John Axford, relief pitcher, was first drafted in 2001 by the Seattle Mariners but he chose instead to go to the University of Notre Dame on an athletic scholarship.
 While at Notre Dame, in 2003, he had Tommy John surgery.
 When he was drafted by the Cincinnati Reds in 2005, he again declined and this time continued his college career at Canisius College.

 In August, 2006, Axford signed with the New York Yankees.
 He was only with them a short time before they released him in December, 2007.
 The following March, he signed with the Milwaukee Brewers.
 He pitched in the Brewers' minor league system in 2008 and most of 2009.

 Axford joined the Brewers for seven games in 2009.
 The following season, he became their closer, pitching 58.0 innings in 50 games.
 He finished the 2010 season with an 8-2 record, 24 saves, and a 2.48 ERA.

 Axford had his best season in 2011.
 As the Brewers' closer that year, he had career highs in innings pitched (73.2) and saves (46) and a career low ERA of 1.95.
 He led the National League in saves and he was named the NL Rolaids Relief Man for 2011.
 He did not pitch as well in 2012, finishing with a career high 4.67 ERA and 35 saves in 75 games.